 Skills for All Training Providers and Registered Training Organisations

 Training providers offer information about their training courses.
-Many training organisations also hold open days or have stands at career expos, which can provide a chance for you to chat with course providers.
-Contact your training provider or visit their website to see what services they offer to prospective students.
+Many training organisations also hold open days or have stands at career expos, which gives you a chance to chat with course providers.
+Contact your training provider or visit their website to see what services they offer to potential students.

 To search for a Skills for All Training Provider and courses see choose a career and find a course.

 To search for a course and training provider in your area visit Australian Council for Private Education and Training.

 TAFE SA is the largest training provider offering many courses at campuses across the state.
 TAFE Student Services Counsellors can help you choose the right course.
 They can also give you free and confidential advice on career pathways, fees and financial assistance, help with learning and disability support.

 To search for a TAFE SA course in your area visit TAFE SA.